FiorelaCiroku/XD-Testing/index.md

 # Welcome to eXtreme Design Testing

-This website is created to present the work regarding the test automation for the [eXtreme Design](https://extremedesign.info) ontology modelling methodology.
+XDTesting is a test automation tool for the [eXtreme Design](https://extremedesign.info) ontology modelling methodology.
+This website provides material, instructions and examples for the XDTesting 1st Session, whose purpose is to test the tool, provide feedback and collect requirement from ontology engineers.

 ## eXtreme Design and Conceptual Components